-- Cornell Social Consultants: Gannett’s public health fellow (see below) supervises 18 student employees, called Cornell Social Consultants (CSCs).
+- Cornell Social Consultants: Cornell Health’s public health fellow (see below) supervises 18 student employees, called Cornell Social Consultants (CSCs).
 CSC’s work on identifying, developing, and implementing interventions within various student groups and communities to foster positive social interactions and healthy relationships while simultaneously reducing the risk of sexual violence.
 The CSCs successfully implemented 11 interventions in the Spring 2016.

 - Guest presentation by Dr. Melanie Boyd, Yale University: Preventing Sexual Violence through Positive Culture Change, address to the CSVP on October 9, 2014

 - “Beyond Consent” Summits: On March 19, 2017 the Skorton Center for Health Initiatives, in partnership with the Women’s Resource Center, the LGBT Resource Center, and Campus Activities, brought together 25 student leaders to discuss sexual violence prevention.
 The “Beyond Consent” Summit combined educational and strategic planning sessions to enhance student-led efforts on campus.
 Summit attendees were engaged in how to shift patterns within social environments that contribute to the risk of sexual violence and proactively create a more positive sexual and social culture at Cornell.

 A second “Beyond Consent” Summit is currently being planned for Fall 2017.
 This summit will bring together a larger group of students to take part in workshops, panels, and hands-on learning sessions in order to create a more strategic and sustained student-driven approach to sexual violence prevention at Cornell.